ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 It is unfortunately common to mismanage privileges.
 For example, there are many cases where programs have failed to drop privileges in all cases (e.g., because raising an exception skipped the code that dropped privileges, or because the code that was supposed to drop privileges does not work in all cases).

-🔔 Improper privilege management is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #24.
+🔔 Improper privilege management is such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #29 and 2019 CWE Top 25 #24.
 It is [CWE-269](https://cwe.mitre.org/data/definitions/269.html) (*Improper Privilege Management*).

 ### Quiz 2.3